mnot/I-D/httpbis-alt-svc/draft.md

 To bootstrap interop, first round testing is proposed as:

-1. Alt-Svc header field in a random response on an HTTP/1 connection; might be first, might be later
+1. Alt-Svc header field in a random response on an HTTP/1 connection with a "http://" URL; might be first response, might be later
-2. Advertised service is http2 (draft) ALPN token on same host, different port
+2. Advertised service is http2 (draft) ALPN token on same host, different port without TLS

-3. No TLS (yet; see {{I-D.nottingham-http2-encryption}})
+Expected behaviour is that the client will, upon learning about the alternate service, start a connection to it and use it once established.

-Second round interop will focus on changing protocols (anticipating
+Second round testing is proposed to focus on changing protocols:

+1. Alt-Svc header field in a random response on an HTTP/1 connection with a "http://" URL; might be first response, might be later
+2. Advertised service is http2 (draft) ALPN token on same host, different port using TLS; see {{I-D.nottingham-http2-encryption}})

+Expected behaviour is that the client will, upon learning about the alternate service, start a connection to it and block requests until it is established.

-{{I-D.nottingham-http2-encryption}}), and third round will focus on changing hosts.
+Third round testing is proposed to focus on changing host:

+1. Alt-Svc header field in a random response on a HTTP/2 connection with a  "http://" URL; might be first response, might be later
+2. Advertised service is http2 (draft) ALPN token on a different host, using TLS.

+Expected behaviour is that the client will, upon learning about the alternate service, start a connection to it and use it once established.

+Detailed test plans TBD.

 # TODO

-* GOAWAY: A GOAWAY-like frame (or just a GOAWAY modification) that allows an alternate service to be switched to will be suggested in a future revision.
+* GOAWAY: A GOAWAY-like frame (or just a GOAWAY modification) that allows an alternate service to be switched to might be suggested in a future revision.

 * DNS: Alternate services are also amenable to DNS-based discovery.
 If there is sufficient interest, a future revision may include a proposal for that.